 Having an interest in greening your business shows you’re sensitive to our environment.
 Your efforts contribute tremendously to the vitality of our earth.
-Both corporate giants and small businesses are making eco-friendly strides.
-Here are some practices companies are adopting to reduce their carbon footprint.
+Both corporate giants and small businesses are making eco-friendly strides in various forms from using power saving windows to energy-efficient bulbs.
+Below are some other great practices companies are adopting to reduce their carbon footprint.
 You can follow suit!

 1. Minimize paper waste.

 Here’s a jaw-dropping fact: The amount of wood and paper our country trashes annually could heat 50,000,000 houses for 20 years!

 - Fax Paper – The average office of 25 people using a fax machine goes through 8,700 pounds of fax paper each year.
 Reducing paper waste by just 10 percent annually eliminates the emission equivalent of 280,000 cars.
 Internet faxing is a way to both save trees and curb emissions.
 Using fax software, you can transmit documents electronically.
 For outgoing faxes, you log onto the website, enter the destination data, and upload your document.
 After confirming the information, press “Send” on the webpage.
 For incoming faxes, you’re assigned a phone number.
 Faxes sent to the number are forwarded to your email address as an attachment.

 - Office Memos – Communicate via broadcast email and read messages on-screen.

 - Copying – Reproduce double-sided documents whenever possible.

 - Computer Printing – Find a supplier selling recycled paper or re-purpose your own.
 When purchasing paper, ideally look for products labeled “100 percent PCW,” representing “post-consumer waste.”
 Such paper is entirely recycled, using 45 percent less energy and yielding half the waste of conventional paper production.